-This document was downloaded from www.psbank.com.ph Duplication or reproduction is allowed.
-Please do not modify its content.
-Document Classification: PUBLIC This committee is tasked to oversee the accreditation of service providers, performance monitoring, post-implementation reviews and contract renewals.
+This committee is tasked to oversee the accreditation of service providers, performance monitoring, post-implementation reviews and contract renewals.

 Its membership composition, standing/authority, specific duties and responsibilities are embodied in the Bank's Outsourcing Policy & Procedures and the OOC Charter that is being maintained by the Bank's Head Office Operations Division.